ConEmu/ConEmu.github.io/en/Tasks.md

 ## Add/refresh default tasks  {#add-default-tasks}

-In case you have installed new application (for example new Visual Studio version) the new task is not created automatically by ConEmu without user's request.
+In case you have installed a new application (for example new Visual Studio version) or new ConEmu build which knows more predefined shells than previous build, the new task is not created automatically by ConEmu without user's request.

 If you want to add missed tasks, or recreate existing tasks with default (recommended) parameters,